skipcloud/note/README.md

 This is a small script that works in conjunction with your editor to do just that.
-It will keep all your notes in a directory of your choosing and has some options for simple searching.
-The notes will be created with the markdown extension unless overridden by an [environment variable](#customise)
+It will keep all your notes in a directory of your choosing and has some options for simple searching, the notes will be created with the markdown extension unless told otherwise, check out the [customise](#customise) section for more details.

 - [Installation](#installation)
 - [Usage](#usage)